WENATCHEE WILD HOCKEY BOOSTER CLUB - established 2021

 10.1 Books, Records, and Minutes.
 The club shall keep correct and complete books and records of account and shall keep minutes of the proceedings of its members, Executive Board, and Committees.

 10.2 Custody.
 The Treasurer of the club shall have custody of the books and records of account of the club and the Secretary of the club shall have custody of the minutes of the club.
+All committee chairs will keep the books for that committee.

 10.3 Access.
 All books, records, and minutes of the club may be inspected by any member, or his agent, or attorney, for any proper purpose at any reasonable time.